The Honourable The Irish Society: History

 While the companies' rural estates were sold to tenants under the Irish Land Acts after 1870, the Irish Society's urban property was exempt from the acts.
 An 1889 House of Commons select committee report stated:

-From the evidence of these witnesses it appeared that there was no complaint as to the manner in which the Irish Society had performed its duties; and, with regard to the different City Companies, it was admitted that till recently they had acted with liberality.
-They had built churches and schools throughout their respective districts and had subscribed with great liberality to the local charities.
-The complaint was that this liberality on the part of some of the Companies has greatly diminished, that some subscriptions have been entirely withdrawn, and others considerably diminished and that some of the Livery Companies who had formerly given subscriptions to various local charities had sold their lands recently without making provision for the continuance of these subscriptions.

 The Irish Society financed the building of Derry's Guildhall; work started in 1887 and it was opened in July 1890, having cost £19,000.
 In 1923 the society sold most of its remaining property in Derry city to the Government of Northern Ireland for £500,000.
 By the 21st century its property portfolio was "much reduced".